 The probability of a Safety Car at Albert Park is quite high at 55%; many corners have walls on the outside, so accidents are common.
 Safety Cars featured in 2014 and 2015.

 Despite being a street based circuit, with 16 corners and nine braking zones, at 220 km/h average speed Albert Park is surprisingly faster than most F1 tracks.
 In fact, it’s in the top six.

 The brakes have a tough time as there are seven big stops (down from over 230 km/h) each lap and around 18% of the lap is spent braking.

 March 20 | 16:00 local time, 6:00 CET

 Albert Park has become the customary curtain-raiser of the Formula 1 season in recent years, and the street-style circuit allows for close racing and a great spectacle for fans.
-Its colourful gravel makes the event aesthetically pleasing as well as punishing anyone that does not tread carefully - no tarmac run-off here.
+Its colorful gravel makes the event aesthetically pleasing as well as punishing anyone that does not tread carefully - no tarmac run-off here.
 Taking over from Adelaide as the Australian Grand Prix in 1996, the temporary circuit consists of both high and low speed corners, closely lined by unforgiving walls that have caught many drivers out, including Pastor Maldonado’s lapse in concentration at the climax of the 2012 event.
 The safety car risk is high here at 60%.
-Kimi Raikkonen took his second and final victory for Lotus here last year, whilst Jenson Button is the most successful of the current crop having won the race three times.
-Raikkonen has taken victory twice whilst Sebastian Vettel, Fernando Alonso and Lewis Hamilton have one win each.
+Kimi Räikkönen took his second and final victory for Lotus here in 2013, whilst Jenson Button is the most successful of the current crop having won the race three times.
+Räikkönen and Lewis Hamilton have taken victory twice whilst Sebastian Vettel, Nico Rosberg, Fernando Alonso have one win each.

 Circuit length 5.303 km